Flashrob/ianlau-p1/README.md

 2. Use Energy to perform actions.
 3. Use Patterns to clear bullets.

-When the timer counts down to 0, all options are no longer available, and any unplaced bullets will be automatically placed.
+When the timer counts down to 0, all options are no longer available, and any unplaced bullets must be placed before ending the round.

 # Bullet placing rules: